 What Are LLC Members and Managers?

 An LLC member is an owner of the company.
-Members contribute financially to the LLC.
+Members contribute financially to the member-managed LLC.
 Some members also may act as managers in a manager-managed LLC.
 An LLC manager handles the day-to-day operations of the LLC for the members.
 Some managers may be outsiders – they are not members and have not invested in the LLC.
 Managers usually get paid for their work.

 Member-Managed Versus Manager-Managed LLCs